Daily Schedule

 German

-Really good stories and grammar: Children who like to read stories, write essays and improve their spelling and grammar at the same time will find what they are looking for here.
-Under the expert guidance of a Lower School German teacher, they can put their own ideas on paper.
+Really good stories and grammar: Students with a good level of German who like to read and write stories, write essays and improve their spelling and grammar at the same time will find what they are looking for here.
+Under the guidance of experienced German teachers, they can put their own ideas on paper.
 In the process, they expand their vocabulary, improve their writing style, and experience a creative, hands-on approach to the German language.

 German as a Foreign Language (DaF)